dcrapis/oceandao-wiki/On-ROI.md

 Motivation: We want a “snowball effect” for ecosystem growth, where more funds granted leads to more funds available for grants in the future.
 This will happen with more network revenue or a rise in OCEAN.

 Expected ROI can be lower for lower-risk projects, and needs to be higher for higher-risk projects.
-It has similarity to the traditional VC thought process.

 From an ecosystem perspective, if a project gets funding from outside the ecosystem, then it counts towards the value-add number, not to the value-spent number.
 Therefore as a project proposer, you're incentivized to get funding elsewhere too, e.g. from grants or investment, since it helps your expected ROI number.
 Projects that aren't working on core software should aim for their own self-sustainability over time.